 About Me

 Howdy!
 My name is Yufeng Yang (杨钰峰 ,pronounced as u-feng iang).
 I’m a third year PhD student at CSE department, Texas A&M University, advised by Prof. Yi Zhou.
-My general research interests revolve around the foundations of machine learning.
-Specially, I’m interested in the following fields:
+I leverage foundational ML principles to address the computational and algorithmic challenges arising from large-scale machine learning.
+My current and prospective research focuses on:

-If you believe our research interests align, or want to know more about me, our research group, department and lives in College Station.
+(Open for Collaboration) If you believe our research interests align and want to collaborate with me.
 Feel free to drop me an email at ynyang94@tamu.edu or add me on WeChat: ynyang94 (please indicate your purpose when connecting).

-I’m actively looking for machine learning engineer, data science and quantitative internship opportunities during 2026 summer.
+I’m actively looking for AI research scientist/engineer position internship starting at 26/27 summer.
 Here is my brief CV.

 News

-• Sep 2025: Attend Simons Workshop on Deep Learning Theory.
+• Sep 2025: Attend 2025 Mathematical and Scientific Foundations of Deep Learning Annual Meeting.

 • July 2025: Attend ICCOPT 2025, USC, Los Angeles and present our work IAN-SGD.